 "Forest land" as defined in WAC 222-16-10.

-WAC 222-16-10
+"Forest practices" as defined in WAC 222-16-10.

 "Habitat areas of covered species" means areas where habitat is protected under the Habitat Conservation Plan.

 "Harvest area" means that area on which timber harvesting is conducted including that area where soil and/or vegetation has been disturbed or damaged during harvesting, including road construction and landings.